djgroen/student-resources/paper-writing-resources.md

 And if you have time:
 * Full 2009 book on writing academic papers by Margaret Cargill and Patrick O Connor: http://www.idemployee.id.tue.nl/g.w.m.rauterberg/lecturenotes/2009-Writing_Scientific_Research_Articles.pdf

+## Specific advice for LaTeX users

+UK LaTeX FAQ, which is likely to contain answers to most of your questions: http://www.tex.ac.uk/index.html